xrarias/MyGenome/README.md

 }'

 ```
-Dr Farman and I then wondered if using Spades without the unpaired reads would work best, so I tested it on my genome.
-Spades then did a much better job of assembling.
+Dr Farman and I then wondered if using SPAdes without the unpaired reads would work best, so I tested it on my genome.

-Spades new script only using paired reads looks like:
+The new SPAdes script using only paired reads is as follows:

 ```
 #!/bin/bash